Ditching single-use items isn’t just about waste—it’s about choosing better materials, better value, and better impact.

 Plus, they’re guaranteed to last at least five years.
 Translation: literally thousands of disposables being saved from our landfills and hundreds of dollars saved in your bank account annually.

-Reusable items that save money also happen save the environment while also being a healthier option—which is why Portland, Oregon-based GladRags has gladly provided reusable period products for more than thirty years.
-The independently woman-owned business makes everything by hand in-house in the USA, while everything is shipped worldwide in recycled, recyclable, and/or biodegradable packaging.
+Oregon-based GladRags is a independently woman-owned business that makes everything by hand in-house in the USA, while everything is shipped worldwide in recycled, recyclable, and/or biodegradable packaging.

 My Personal Review of GladRag’s Reusable Pads: